starfrogsplash/DeliveryDateCalender/README.md

-# Getting Started with Create React App
+# Delivery Date Selector with Calender Modal

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-A Calender choose delivery date App for the current month, which opens up a calender as a modal to select available dates
+A Delivery Date Selector App for the current month, which opens up a calender as a modal to select available dates

+styled with TailWind css

 ## To Install